- This course teaches thematic analysis (Boyatzis, 1998) using NVivo

 - This course can be taken as a standalone unit or combined with another methodological seminar, any of the method courses or an NVivo course.

 This course focuses on thematic analysis as a suitable method for identifying relationships between themes and clusters of themes, creating second-level constructs and generating meta-themes across people, places and processes in a dataset.
 We open with the type of research questions that are suited to a thematic analysis and consider the core concepts underlying the method — pattern recognition and labelling consistency — as representing two analytical skills required to recognise and interpret repetitive occurrences of an item over time.
-We implement the four stages of the method in NVivo: decisions about sampling procedure, units of analysis and coding units; four approaches to identifying themes and generating codes; codebook validation; and pattern seeking in the data.
-In considering pattern seeking, we look at different techniques such as theme scoring, scaling and clustering which, in qualitative terms, are equivalent to the reporting of themes by frequency or intensity, the creation of meta-themes and the generation of second-level constructs.
-We conclude with a critical appraisal of the methodological quality of published studies based on thematic analysis and discuss best practices in reporting findings.
+We implement the four stages of the method in NVivo.
+We start by looking at two key aspects of sampling procedures, namely, units of analysis and coding units and then consider the four approaches to identifying themes in the data and generate codes.
+Code validation is the next step, which is followed by two strategies to conduct the thematic analysis; namely, verbal description and quantitative translation.
+In considering each, we look at different techniques such as scoring, scaling and clustering themes which, in qualitative terms, are equivalent to the reporting of themes by frequency or intensity, the creation of meta-themes and the generation of second-level constructs.
+We conclude with a critical appraisal of the methodological quality of studies that used thematic analysis and the best data visualisations to present its findings.

 Although no previous knowledge of any of the four methods of qualitative data analysis is required, participants should have some familiarity with qualitative research.